kushalkolar/MESmerize/docs/source/user_guides/installation.rst

 Download & install Anaconda for Python 3: https://www.anaconda.com/distribution/

+**Make sure you select the option to add anaconda to the PATH environment variable during installation.**

 You will also need git: https://gitforwindows.org/

 .. warning:: It is **highly** recommended that you use Mesmerize in a new dedicated environment, even if you already have major dependencies (like caiman) installed in another environment.